 We also post poetry (preferably a collection of three or more poems with accompanying textual introduction or background).

 Applied Unificationism is a place where the future of the Family Federation for World Peace and Unification (FFWPU) may be thoughtfully discussed, but is not a site for criticism of its leadership.

 UTS, as a school for original thinkers, aims to maintain a site with some authority and wisdom where worthy ideas related to building the heavenly kingdom can be discussed among members and friends of the FFWPU and its sister organizations.

 Opinions expressed on this blog solely represent those of the individual writers.
-Tweets from the @UTS_AU_Blog Twitter account do not imply endorsement.
-All posts are shared on the Applied Unificationism Facebook page with links to the full article on our web site; the UTS Alumni Association and its weekly email newsletter, The Cornerstone, often excerpt from and link to new posts on the AU Blog.
-All articles posted on this site are © Unification Theological Seminary.
+Tweets from the @UTS_AU_Blog Twitter account do not necessarily imply endorsement.
+All posts are shared on the Applied Unificationism Facebook page with links to the full article on our web site.
+Articles posted on this site are © Unification Theological Seminary.
 See our policy at the bottom of any page on re-blogging, with its emphasis on giving the AU Blog full credit and providing the source link.

 Applied Unificationism header designed by Nina Yujiri.

 What some Unificationists are saying: “The Applied Unificationism Blog is the best thing out there.” 🙂